monoscope-tech/apitoolkit-landing/docs/index.md

 We currently support 17+ web frameworks in different programming languages.

 {.text-md .font-semibold}
-If we don't support your framework, kindly email [hello@apitoolkit.io](mailto:hello@apitoolkit.io) and we'll create an SDK for you ASAP!
+If we don't support your framework, kindly email [hello@monoscope.tech](mailto:hello@monoscope.tech) and we'll create an SDK for you ASAP!

 {% render "default/markdown/integration-footer.liquid", config:config %}